demanasta/pres-templates/README.md

 * Supports LaTeX, XeLaTeX and LuaLaTeX

-* Support Greek Language and FOnts (GFS)
+* Support Greek Language and Fonts (GFS)

 * Adaptive Title Page: Title page adapts to title length

-* Pre-defined and custom fonts (Times / Fourier / Latin Modern) with math support
+* Pre-defined and custom fonts (Arial / Professional fonts) with math support

 * Option to generate only specific chapters and references without the frontmatter and title page.
 Useful for review and corrections.